 The state also has a specific amount budgeted for the program.
-Central is reimbursed $14,600 per choice student, money that has been used to help fund the new Humanities Academy partnership with Georgian Court, as well as pay for things such as the installation of wifi access throughout the high school.
-Extra state funding received in the spring of 2011 that was held over also was used, Parlanpanides said.
+Central is reimbursed $14,600 per choice student, money that has been used to help fund the new Humanities Academy partnership with Georgian Court, as well as pay for things such as the installation of wifi access throughout the high school. received in the spring of 2011 that was held over also was used, Parlanpanides said.

 The wifi access allows teachers and students to harness the technology that's already in a student's hands -- the smart phone -- to access websites relevant to a day's lesson.

 "That's how the kids are learning anyway," he said.

 Parlapanides told the Central Regional Board of Education in August, however, that students will be reminded often about using that technology wisely.

 The money from the choice program also has allowed the district to purchase new math and science textbooks, Parlapanides said.